manojkumar010/LLM-Hackathon/README.md

 - **Name**: Manoj Kumar
 - **Role**: Data Scientist / Machine Learning Engineer

-## Repository Structure

 ## Usage
 To replicate the results or to use the model for further development:
 1. Clone the repository.
-2. Install the required dependencies.
+2. Install the required dependencies(pip install -r requirements.txt).
 3. Run the Jupyter notebook `Hackathon_Solution.ipynb`.

 ## Dependencies